 The physical size and weight of the Leica CL and the Nikon D5600 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably larger (18 percent) than the Leica CL.
 Moreover, the D5600 is markedly heavier (15 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the D5600 are weather-sealed.